CJ Kirst

-Christopher John Kirst (born 2002) is a professional field lacrosse player for the Philadelphia Waterdogs of the Premier Lacrosse League (PLL) and box lacrosse player for the Toronto Rock of the National Lacrosse League (NLL), having become the fifth player to be selected first overall in both drafts in 2025.
+Christopher John Kirst (born September 20, 2002) is an American professional lacrosse player for the Philadelphia Waterdogs of the Premier Lacrosse League (PLL) and for the Toronto Rock of the National Lacrosse League (NLL), having become the fifth player to be selected first overall in both drafts in 2025.
 Previously, Kirst played college lacrosse for Cornell University, where he set a new Division I record for most career goals with 247.
-In his senior year, he tied Jon Reese's and Miles Thompson's single season goals record with 82, won Cornell's first NCAA title in any sport in 48 years, and became the third Cornell player to win the Tewaaraton Award after Max Seibald and Rob Pannell.
+In his senior year, he tied Jon Reese's and Miles Thompson's single season goals record with 82, helped win Cornell's first NCAA title in any sport in 48 years, and became the third Cornell player to win the Tewaaraton Trophy after Max Seibald and Rob Pannell.

 Early life

 CJ Kirst was born the fourth of five sons to Kyle and Michelle Kirst in 2002.
 He grew up in Bernardsville, New Jersey with his four brothers, who would all go on to play collegiate lacrosse and the three eldest of whom, Connor, Colin, and Cole, currently play in the PLL.
 The boys' father, who had earned a name for himself coaching lacrosse at various high schools in New Jersey and played goalie for Rutgers earlier in his career, died suddenly from a heart attack in 2015.

 CJ attended the Delbarton School in Morristown, where he was one of the state's leading scorers before his senior year was cut short by the COVID-19 pandemic in 2020.
 He committed to Cornell for lacrosse in July 2019.
 He also played basketball during his four years at Delbarton, but did not continue the sport in college.